-The Applicant must implement the management plan as approved by the Secretary.
+The Applicant must implement the approved management plan as approved from time to time by the Secretary.

 Meteorological Monitoring

 16. For the life of the development, the Applicant must ensure that there is a suitable meteorological station operating in the vicinity of the site that complies with the requirements in the Approved Methods for Sampling of Air Pollutants in New South Wales guideline.